mmann1123/YM_TZ_crop_classifier/writeup/writeup.md

 ### Model Performance

 The classification model demonstrated robust performance across multiple land cover classes, as evidenced by the out-of-sample mean confusion matrix with a Cohen's Kappa score of 0.800 and F1-micro score of 0.822 (Table \ref{tab:metrics}, indicating substantial agreement between predicted and actual classifications.
 Remember that each field is treated as a ‘group’ in the group k-fold procedure to ensure that pixels from the same field are not split between the testing and training groups.
 The confusion matrix (Figure \ref{fig:oos_confusion}) shows high diagonal values for most classes, highlighting the model's ability to accurately identify specific land covers.
-For instance, 'rice' and 'urban' categories achieved classification accuracies of 90% and 94%, respectively.
-Other well-classified categories included 'millet', ’maize’, ‘sunflower’, ‘tidal’, ‘water’, ‘shrubs’, and 'forest', each with over 70% accuracy.
-However 'forest' is primarily confused with the category 'shrub', which is likely a result of poor training data and the difficulty of visually determining trees versus shrubs from high-res imagery without the benefit of field visits.
+For instance, rice and urban categories achieved classification accuracies of 90% and 94%, respectively.
+Other well-classified categories included millet, maize, sunflower, tidal, water, shrubs, and forest, each with over 70% accuracy.
+However forest is primarily confused with the category shrub, which is likely a result of poor training data and the difficulty of visually determining trees versus shrubs from high-res imagery without the benefit of field visits.

-Categories such as 'sorghum', 'sunflower' and 'cotton' displayed moderate confusion with other classes, indicating potential areas for model improvement, especially in distinguishing features that are common between similar crop types.
+Categories such as sorghum, sunflower and cotton displayed moderate confusion with other classes, indicating potential areas for model improvement, especially in distinguishing features that are common between similar crop types.
 Notably, the 'other' category showed a broader distribution of misclassifications, likely due to its encompassing a diverse range of less frequent land covers, achieving a lower accuracy of 40%.
 However this class is irrelevant to the objectives of this paper.

 \begin{figure}[H]
     \centering